aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_account.md

 ## Function `can_receive_direct_coin_transfers`

-Return true if <code>account</code> can receive direct transfers of coins that they have not explicitly registered to receive.

-By default, this returns true if an account has not explicitly set whether the can receive direct transfers.
+Return true if <code>account</code> can receive direct transfers of coins that they have not explicitly registered to<br/> receive.<br/><br/> By default, this returns true if an account has not explicitly set whether the can receive direct transfers.

 <pre><code>&#35;[view]<br/>public fun can_receive_direct_coin_transfers(account: address): bool<br/></code></pre>